Jonathan Bond: Loan spells

 On 26 August 2016, Bond joined Gillingham on loan until 7 January 2017.

 On 26 June 2017 Bond joined Peterborough United on a six-month loan, extending the loan until the end of the season on 3 January 2018.

 West Bromwich Albion

 On 16 July 2018, Bond joined newly relegated West Bromwich Albion on a two-year contract as a free agent.
 Bond served as back-up to first-choice keeper Sam Johnstone as the club lost in the 2018-19 EFL Championship play-offs in the semi-finals to rivals Aston Villa.
 However, they bounced back the following year to finish as runners-up in the 2019-20 EFL Championship, gaining promotion back to the Premier League.
 Bond was released from the club after his contract ended on 1 August 2020.
 Albion re-signed Bond on a one-year deal before the start of the 2020–21 Premier League season.

 LA Galaxy

 On 14 January 2021, Bond moved to the United States to sign with Major League Soccer side LA Galaxy.

+In February 2024, LA Galaxy announced that Bond had departed the club having had his contract terminated by mutual consent.

+Return to Watford

+On 3 July 2024, Bond returned to Championship club Watford on a one-year deal with the option for a further twelve months.

+Houston Dynamo

+In April 2025, Bond was sold to MLS side Houston Dynamo for an undisclosed fee.